UPDATE: Medicaid care in 2020 will take into account the same requirements and application steps as it did in recent years.

 Review the details provided in the sections below:

-- Minnesota Medicaid application for Children and Adults without Children
+- How to Submit a Minnesota Medicaid Application for Children and Adults Without Children

-Minnesota Medicaid application for Children and Adults without Children
+How to Submit a Minnesota Medicaid Application for Children and Adults Without Children

-The information below applies to adults and families with children.
+The information below applies to adults and families with children seeking Medicaid coverage options.
 Adults should be below 65 years, have no disability and have no children under 18 years of age living with them.

 - Apply for Medicaid online through Minnesota’s health insurance marketplace, MNsure.